Buyaki01/employees-auth-api/README.md

 ## Technologies Used
 The backend of the app was built using the following technologies:

-- **MongoDB**: A document-oriented database used for storing the employees' data
+- **MongoDB**: A document-oriented database used for storing data for the application
 - **Express**: A web application framework used for building the app's backend
 - **Node.js**: A JavaScript runtime environment used for running the app's backend